aburgisser/team-collaboration/docs/formation.md

 ### Provide reporting and reward structures

 Building and maintaining collaborations takes time that might otherwise be dedicated to writing papers and advancing one's own individual science objectives.
-Teams that engage most in a collaborative process may find themselves with fewer academic products to show for that fulfill traditional metrics, primarily numbers of papers published.
+Teams that engage most in a collaborative process may find themselves with fewer academic products such as numbers of papers published.
 A solicitation that truly wishes to build collaboration should describe other metrics for rewarding collaborations.
-This might include numbers of datasets shared, participation in leading sub-group activities, numbers of contributions to open-source software repositories, or other tasks.
+This might include numbers of datasets shared, participation in leading sub-group activities or numbers of contributions to open-source software repositories.
 There should also be clear guidelines on how to report on these less traditional academic performance metrics.

 ## Team Selection and Composition